cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-08/241108_Skeuomorphism.md

 ![](../../../C_DATA/IMAGES/MacOSX_Aqua_2.jpg)

 Introduced with the tenth version of Mac OS in 2000, Aqua was also a complete redesign of the MacOS interface.
 It was originally based on water and evolved into a more discreet visual style.
-The first version of Mac OS X was all blue and was later tuned down.
+The first version of Mac OS X was all blue and was later tuned down as it evolved through Apple’s different design phases.

 ![](../../../C_DATA/IMAGES/MacOS9.png)